-- 95.0% of actual expenditures - 92.5% of actual expenditures - 87.5% of actual expenditures - (b) An additional allowance of 10% of actual expenditures for that portion of the bus fleet that is using propane or compressed natural gas (CNG) as an alternative fuel; - (c) An additional allowance of 10% of actual expenditures for operations, maintenance, and contracted services, exclusive of salaries, for that portion of the bus fleet used to transport students to and from multi-county vocational centers; - (d) 100% of the insurance premium costs on buses, buildings and equipment used in transportation; - (e) 8.33% of the current replacement value of each school district's school bus fleet plus the remaining replacement value of buses purchased after July 1, 1999 that attain 180,000 miles.
-In addition, districts that experience an increase in net enrollment may apply for funding for additional buses, with the allowance for additional buses excluded from the allowance limit discussed below; and - (f) Aid paid to students in lieu of transportation, based on the state average amount paid per pupil.
+- 95.0% of actual expenditures - 92.5% of actual expenditures

+- 87.5% of actual expenditures - (b) An additional allowance of 10% of actual expenditures for that portion of the bus fleet that is using propane, compressed natural gas (CNG), or is fully powered by electric (following passage of HB 4571 during the 2022 Legislative Session) as an alternative fuel; - (c) An additional allowance of 5% of actual expenditures for that portion of the bus system that is manufactured within the state of West Virginia as established through the passage of HB 4571 during the 2022 Legislative Session; - (d) An additional allowance of 10% of actual expenditures for operations, maintenance, and contracted services, exclusive of salaries, for that portion of the bus fleet used to transport students to and from multi-county vocational centers; - (e) 100% of the insurance premium costs on buses, buildings and equipment used in transportation; - (f) 8.33% of the current replacement value of each school district's school bus fleet plus the remaining replacement value of buses purchased after July 1, 1999 that attain 180,000 miles.
+In addition, districts that experience an increase in net enrollment may apply for funding for additional buses, with the allowance for additional buses excluded from the allowance limit discussed below; and

+(g) Aid paid to students in lieu of transportation, based on the state average amount paid per pupil.